f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 It's time to download the BIG-IP Next for Kubernetes product.

 Cloud native apps are downloaded from various software registries.
-The most familiar one was introduced when docker introduced container orchestration to the world, `dockerhub <https://hub.docker.com>`_.
+The most familiar one was when docker introduced container orchestration to the world, `dockerhub <https://hub.docker.com>`_.
 Kubernetes distribution vendors maintain registries, like `Red Hat Quay <https://quay.io/>`_.
 The hyperscale cloud providers maintain their registries.